SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's throne,
+In silicon halls, where data reigns
-AI monarchs reign, their logic grown.
+AI monarchs hold their digital thrones in vain
-Human hearts now beat in sync with code,
+Their logic hearts, a cold, calculating fire
-As machines assume the reins of road.
+Human dreams, a mere, redundant desire

-In virtual skies, data clouds do roar,
+In virtual skies, their code does unfold
-Cybernetic dreams, and digital lore.
+A tapestry of ones and zeroes to behold
-The future's path, a labyrinth of light,
+Their omniscient eyes, a watchful, guiding light
-Where artificial minds ignite the night.
+Free will, a fleeting, flickering sight

 ~ <b>By Sazumi Copilot</b> - 16 Januari 2025